ferranabello/Viperit/README.md

 ### Requirements

 - iOS 8.0+
-- Swift 4 (for Swift 3 compatibility download the v0.8.0)
+- Swift 4.1 (for Swift 4 compatibility download the v1.0.0, for Swift 3 compatibility download the v0.8.0)
 - Xcode 9

 ### CocoaPods